kittykatattack/ga/README.md

 ### Alien Armada

-The next example game in this tutorial is Alien Armada.
+The next example game in this series of tutorials is Alien Armada.
 Can you destroy 60 aliens before one of them lands and destroys the Earth?
 Click the image link below to play the game:

 [![Alien Armada](/tutorials/screenshots/13.png)](https://cdn.rawgit.com/kittykatattack/ga/master/tutorials/04_alienArmada.html)

 Use the arrow keys to move and press the space bar to shoot.
-The aliens appear randomly at the top of the screen and appear with increasing frequency as the game progresses.
+The aliens descend from the top of the screen with increasing frequency as the game progresses.
 Here's how the game is played:

 ![Alien Armada gameplay](/tutorials/screenshots/14.png)